Akshitgoel2509/Public-Api/README.md

 to run first download it,
 then install node modules
-and tben run command:- npm run dev
+and then run command:- npm run dev